Learn about the world through a gendered perspective.

 As well, the program presents an ideal continuing education opportunity for individuals now employed.

 - Grade 12 graduation with English 12; OR

 - Mature student status with acceptable scores on College Assessments, the GED® test or the LPI test.

 If students do not meet either admission requirement, they should explore entry options with a Program Advisor.

-- complete two Women’s and Gender Studies (WGST) A-level courses (6 credits)
+- Two WGST A-level required courses (6 credits)

 Yukon College recognizes that a greater understanding and awareness of Yukon First Nations history, culture and journey towards self-determination will help to build positive relationships among all Yukon citizens.
 As a result, you will be required to achieve core competency in knowledge of Yukon First Nations.